TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

+## Development: (Folder: devel)
+- The "devel" folder is temporary.
+- Contains code that fits into two categories.
+1).
+In Development & 2).
+Needs Testing.
+- Please look at the README for more information.

+### Devel Contents:
+- HTBC: HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems (akin to Soft-updates & WAPBL).
+- Malloc: A Tertiary Buddy System Allocator (No Plans or use cases).
+Originally planned as part of a larger memory allocation stack for the kernel.
+(Needs a home!)
+- PMAP: Clustered Page Table variant, backed by a two red-black trees.
+- Scheduler: A Stackable Scheduler that sits atop 2.11BSD's existing scheduler.
+  - Consists of a Hybrid EDF/CFS scheduling algorithm.
+- Threads: kernel-space & user-space threading implementation.
+- UFML: LOFS based filesystem layer, combined with features from HTBC.
+  - Aims to provide a Fossil + Venti inspired support to UFS, FFS, MFS & LFS.
+  - Planned features include: snapshots, versioning, cache, archive, compression & encryption.
+- UFS211: Direct port of 2.11BSD's UFS Filesystem.
+- VM: Updates to the VM Layer.
+  - VM Map: Implements a red-black tree & circular list, with the intended goal of constant-time lookup.

-Development Folder: Can be split into two.
+Development Folder:
-	- New Content: code in development.
-	- Existing Content: code to be added into kernel

-New Content:
 - HTBC: HTree Blockchain
 	- A Versioning, Snapshot, Cache augmentation for LFS and other Log-Structured Filesystems.
 	- Using a blockchain styled structure
 	- Implemented in both LFS and the VFS Layer
 - Memory:
 	- An general memory allocator with several layers/ stack.
 	- Idea: Top(Interface) to Bottom(Block Allocation) Layers: Slabs, Pools, Buckets, Tertiary Buddy
 - MPX: Multiplexors
 	- A reimplementation of multiplexors from the V7 and early BSD's
 	- Two concurrent versions:
 		- MPX: Based on bsd sockets
 		- MPX-FS: A filesystem, with multiple possible variations
 			- Implement in the VFS layer.
 To provide a multiplexors across filesystems
 			- Independent FS like fdesc, fifo, etc
 - Multitasking:
 	- Threads
 	- Threadpools